wvlet/airframe/docs/airframe-rpc.md

 val buildSettings = Seq(
   organization := "(your organization)", scalaVersion := "2.12.10"
-  // Add our own settings here
+  // Add your own settings here
 )

 // RPC API definition.
 This project should contain only RPC interfaces